Raivis80/First-Milestone-Project/README.md

 - #### **Picture Galery Design**
   Thumbnail Gallery a grid of images that when clicked on, open in a pop-up full view images.

   The gallery configuration designed to have smaller images for Thumbnails and Large Images stored separately on the website.

-   The gallery is fully responsive, bootstrap Grid system was used for responsive galery layout desing.
+  The gallery is fully responsive.
+Bootstrap Grid system was used for responsive galery layout desing.

 - #### **Recent Reviews**
-  Reviewsis fully responsive, bootstrap Grid system was used for responsive galery layout.
+  Reviews feature is fully responsive.
+Bootstrap Grid system was used for responsive galery layout.

-  For the content inside review box, flexBox design was implemented to be able to align an image next to a paragraph and to make it responsive.
+  For the content inside review box, FlexBox design was implemented to align image next to a paragraph and to be responsive.

 - #### **Contact Page Design**
-  Contact Form is responsive on most devices.
+  Contact Form is responsive on most devices with maximum width 600px.

-  Contact form help from [here](https://www.w3schools.com/css/tryit.asp?filename=trycss_forms)
+  Follow this guide to create a contact form [here](https://www.w3schools.com/css/tryit.asp?filename=trycss_forms)

-  Custom input background colour for chrome autocomplete Code copy paste from [here](https://stackoverflow.com/questions/2781549) With W3C CSS Validation Warning
+  Custom input background colour for chrome autocomplete solution [here](https://stackoverflow.com/questions/2781549) With W3C CSS Validation Warning

 - #### **Footer**
   Footer has 3 main block elements: 1. address for the company, 2.
 Contact Information, 3.
 Google Map embeded.